hazelcast/hazelcast-csharp-client/doc/dev/doc/contrib-build.md

 PS> ./hz.ps1 docs,docsServe
 ```

 When the `-enterprise` option is set, in order to test the enterprise features, the `HAZELCAST_ENTERPRISE_KEY` environment variable must contain a valid Hazelcast Enterprise key.
+Alternatively, the key can be stored in the `build/enterprise.key` file.

+When the `-sign` option is set, in order to sign the assemblies, Hazelcast's private signing key must be available in the `build/hazelcast.snk` file.

+When the `nupush` command is executed, in order to push the packages to NuGet, the `NUGET_API_KEY` must contain Hazelcast's NuGet API key.

 ## SDK Selection